-Note that analyses of discrimination have characterised group discrimination such that these sorts of arbitrary in-group preferences would not meet the criteria for social salience.
+Note that analyses of discrimination have characterized group discrimination such that these sorts of arbitrary in-group preferences would not meet the criteria for social salience.
 For example, the notion of social salience incorporated by Lippert-Rasmussen has it that:

 A group is socially salient if perceived membership of it is important to the structure of social interactions across a wide range of social contexts (2013: 30).

 This analysis of social salience permits us to capture the notion of discrimination as it is used to explain what is wrong with certain kinds of treatment that disadvantage women, racial minorities, certain religious identities, or the elderly, for example.
 These kinds of social identities clearly structure social interactions and social hierarchies in a broad range of contexts.
-Note, though, that this analysis will not allow the sort of differential treatment manifested in some of the studies on in-group favouritism to be diagnosed as discrimination.
+Note, though, that this analysis will not allow the sort of differential treatment manifested in some of the studies on in-group favoritism to be diagnosed as discrimination.
 Certainly the disposition to over- or under-estimate dots is not socially salient in this sense: it does not structure interactions across a wide range of social contexts.
 Yet it is precisely because the experimenters brought this status to salience - as structuring that social context - that we saw patterns of differential treatment emerge within the laboratory studies.

 Moreover, the experimentally found tendency for in-group bias has been identified by philosophers as one of the mechanisms by which structures of hierarchy and inequality might be perpetuated.
 Consider Elizabeth Anderson’s remarks, in the context of epistemic discrimination, whereby some agents are judged to be less credible than others.
 She observes that if in-group biases in this context line up with social identities that are already the basis of systematic disadvantages, then we should see this sort of epistemic discrimination as structural (Anderson, 2012: 170).
-For example, if in-group bias about credibility judgements tracks race, then this will reinforce epistemic and other dimensions of disadvantage that black and minority ethnicity individuals may already face.
-Compare this with a context in which in-group bias about credibility judgements track whether one is an over- or under-estimator of dots.
+For example, if in-group bias about credibility judgments tracks race, then this will reinforce epistemic and other dimensions of disadvantage that black and minority ethnicity individuals may already face.
+Compare this with a context in which in-group bias about credibility judgments track whether one is an over- or under-estimator of dots.
 This will not track any pre-existing systemic disadvantage.
 Anderson’s remarks alert us to the distinction between the identities that populate an in-group/out-group bias, and the social salience of those identities in structuring or perpetuating wider patterns of social disadvantage.

 The point of this observation is to show that analyses of group discrimination that aim to focus on the socially salient identity have a choice to make about the scope of the phenomena to be captured.
-The choice made will have implications for how social salience is characterised.
-For example, on the one hand, we may seek to restrict discrimination to those cases that meet the social salience criteria as characterised above.
+The choice made will have implications for how social salience is characterized.
+For example, on the one hand, we may seek to restrict discrimination to those cases that meet the social salience criteria as characterized above.
 One motivation for doing so is to capture ordinary usage of the notion of discrimination.
 This would be to maintain that differential treatment on the basis of these arbitrarily drawn and artificially constructed in-group identities is not discrimination.
-On this construal, dispositions to favour in-group members may be present across a range of differential treatments, but only some of those instances constitute group discrimination proper.
+On this construal, dispositions to favor in-group members may be present across a range of differential treatments, but only some of those instances constitute group discrimination proper.

 On the other hand, we might seek to treat the in-group biases revealed in various experimental contexts as continuous with the notion of discrimination as captured by the analysis offered in section 1.
 In that case, we could refine our analysis of social salience, indexing it to a context, such that: